Projects per year

 My research interests include the role of sleep problems in mental health, with a specific interest in the mechanisms linking sleep disruption and psychotic symptoms (delusions and hallucinations), the wider impact of sleep problems on those with severe mental illnesses, and interventions to improve how sleep disorders are treated in mental health services.

-Outside of my role at UEA I work clinically in NHS Early Intervention in Psychosis services.
+Outside of my role at UEA I work clinically in an NHS Early Intervention in Psychosis service.
 I think it is important to combine clinical and research roles in order to work most effectively in both areas; my clinical work is informed by research, and my research is informed by my clinical experience.

 Education/Academic qualification